AWillFarah/stealth-crawl/README.md

 > &nbsp;
 ><i>HUGEEEE thank you to Caleb Flosky for giving me his modifications to the maze tutorial code that allows for rooms!
 >
-> I went to Jonathan Bergen a lot for advice as wekk
+> I went to Jonathan Bergen, Lynn Hogen-Esch, Ethan Tobias, and Strider Toll a lot for advice as well
 > </i>
 > &nbsp;